Melasma Treatment For Skin

 What is the best sun protection for melasma?

-While in-office treatments and topical skincare products can help treat and manage melasma, nothing is more effective for melasma care than sun protection.
-Patients with melasma should avoid sun exposure, as UV rays can trigger or worsen melasma and cause recurrence after treatment.
-Many melasma treatments also increase skin photosensitivity, and UV exposure during this time can exacerbate existing melasma.
-Therefore, patients must always wear a broad-spectrum sunscreen that protects against both UVA and UVB rays, which can stimulate melanocytes to produce melanin.
+While in-office treatments and topical skincare products can help treat and manage melasma, nothing is more effective than sun protection.
+Patients with melasma should avoid sun exposure, as UV rays can trigger or worsen it and lead to recurrence after treatment.
+Many melasma treatments also increase skin photosensitivity, and UV exposure during this time can worsen existing melasma.
+Therefore, patients must always wear a broad-spectrum sunscreen that guards against both UVA and UVB rays, which can stimulate melanocytes to produce melanin.
 Dr. Green’s own Hydrating SPF 50, from her MGSKINLABs Inc. line, offers broad-spectrum coverage with a smooth, silky finish to ensure sun protection and comfort.
 Sunscreen should be worn daily, as UV rays can penetrate clouds and windows and reflect off puddles and snow.

-For optimal protection, Dr. Green suggests applying both a chemical and a physical sunscreen to your skin.
+For optimal protection, Dr. Green recommends using both chemical and physical sunscreens.
 Chemical sunscreens work by absorbing heat energy from the sun’s rays and reacting chemically within the skin.
-Physical sunscreens usually contain ingredients such as zinc oxide, iron oxide, or titanium dioxide, and they work by sitting on the skin’s surface to create a barrier against strong UV rays.
-By layering two sunscreens, you can better protect your skin from the sun and help prevent the development or worsening of melasma.
-Wearing a wide-brimmed hat, large sunglasses, and sun-protective clothing is also an effective way to boost your sun protection and prevent melasma from worsening or returning.
+Physical sunscreens typically contain ingredients like zinc oxide, iron oxide, or titanium dioxide, and they function by sitting on the skin’s surface to form a barrier against strong UV rays.
+By layering these two types of sunscreens, you can better protect your skin from the sun and help prevent the development or worsening of melasma.
+Wearing a wide-brimmed hat, large sunglasses, and sun-protective clothing is also an effective way to enhance your sun protection and prevent melasma from worsening or returning.

 Is melasma permanent?

-The severity and longevity of melasma differ from person to person.
-Patients who develop melasma during pregnancy or because of birth control pills, hormonal IUDs, or hormone replacement therapy may see their skin return to normal after giving birth or stopping hormone medications.
-However, for most people with melasma, the dark patches will not disappear without some form of cosmetic treatment.
-Additionally, melasma can become harder to treat after laser procedures such as Fraxel, IPL, and Picosure, as these can cause pigment to settle deeper in the skin.
-If you notice brown or gray patches on your face, it is important to consult with a specialist, such as board-certified dermatologist Dr. Michele Green in New York City.
-She can help you develop a personalized treatment plan to address and manage melasma, helping you achieve clear, radiant, and evenly toned skin that lasts.
+The severity and duration of melasma vary from person to person.
+Patients who develop melasma during pregnancy or due to birth control pills, hormonal IUDs, or hormone replacement therapy may see their skin return to normal after giving birth or stopping hormone medications.
+However, for many people, melasma is a persistent condition that won’t go away without some type of cosmetic treatment.
+It’s important to note that certain laser therapies, such as Fraxel, IPL, and Picosure, can sometimes worsen the condition by pushing pigment deeper into the skin, making future treatments more difficult.
+If you see brown or gray patches on your face, it’s crucial to consult a specialist such as a board-certified dermatologist like Dr. Michele Green in New York City.
+Dr. Green can provide a comprehensive evaluation and develop a customized treatment plan with you.
+This personalized approach aims not just to treat melasma effectively but also to help you achieve a clear, radiant, and evenly toned complexion for long-lasting results.

 Cosmelan 6 weeks before and after